Experience Patagonia and you will experience a region famed for its austere beauty and profuse wildlife.

 The windswept shores Argentina's Valdes Peninsula are home to many marine mammals – notably elephant seals and sealions, plus Magellanic penguins.
 Between March and April, however, the focus is orcas – Punta Norte is where they spectacularly snatch sealion pups from the shallows – while in October and November southern right whales cavort in the sheltered Golfo Nuevo.

-Today you arrive in the bustling city of Buenos Aires and enjoy some free time to wander and explore the city’s many highlights.
+Today you arrive in the bustling city of Buenos Aires and enjoy an afternoon city tour to see some of the capital's many highlights.

-Birding tour of Costanera Sur, fly to Trelew and transfer to Puerto Madryn, 2-nights.
-Visit Valdes Peninsula
+Day3: Birding tour of Costanera Sur, fly to Trelew & transfer to Puerto Madryn

 A four hour drive takes you to Bahia Bustamante.
 A sea bird paradise, the reserve hosts a huge population of sealions and cormorants but also oyster catcher, Olrog’s gull, skua and steamer duck.
 The best way to explore the area is on horseback or by boat.
 During the next three days you have the chance to visit Penguin Island, to sail Malaspina Cove, explore the Petrified Forest and have a delightful lunch at a typical Patagonian ranch.

-Drive to Puerto Deseado, 3-nights.
-Visit the only rockhopper penguin colony accessible from the mainland
+Days8-10: Drive to Puerto Deseado; visit rockhopper penguin colony

-Head south to Comodoro Rivadavia (180 kilometres) and continue to Puerto Deseado (350 kilometres) - the drive should take approximately six hours.
+Head south to Comodoro Rivadavia and continue to Puerto Deseado - the drive should take approximately six hours.
 For the next three days you explore Rio Deseado and Isla Pinguino.
 Both areas are protected nature reserves of great ornithological importance, hosting the only continental settlement of rockhopper penguin, but also the black-browed albatross, brown skua, magenallic penguin, blue-eyed cormorant and southern giant petrel.

 Accommodation: Hotel Acantilados, 3-nights

-Transfer to Rivadavia and fly to Buenos Aires, 1-night
+Transfer by road to Rivadavia and fly back to Buenos Aires for your last night in Argentina.